node-migrator-bot/capri/README.md

  - [API](http://capri.rotorz.com/docs/global.html)
  - [How to Build](http://capri.rotorz.com/how-to-build.html)

+## How to install node module?
+Install latest version using package manager with `npm install capri`

 ## How to Contribute?
 We have chosen to host our project using [GitHub](http://www.github.com).
 Please read the [contribution agreement](#contribution-agreement) before making *any* contributions.